ScrollPrize/scrollprize-website/docs/07_tutorial4.md

 * Reverse engineering the models to better understand the kind of patterns they are using to detect ink.
 * Creating more ground truth data (e.g. “campfire scrolls”).

 Now let’s create a model!
-This part of the tutorial is over [on Kaggle as a notebook](https://www.kaggle.com/code/jpposma/vesuvius-challenge-ink-detection-tutorial)
+This part of the tutorial is over [on Kaggle as a notebook](https://www.kaggle.com/code/jpposma/vesuvius-challenge-ink-detection-tutorial).

+To run more advanced models on the [scroll segments](data_segments), check out the winning code for the [First Letters Prize](firstletters).